infinitytec/ESPHome-SAME-Decoder/README.md

 ### Generative AI Disclaimer:
 I am using Generative AI tools to develop this.
 I am using GitHub to help me track changes to prevent introducing new bugs and to speed up review between versions.
+Contributions using Generative AI are welcome.